satan666/_LP/README.md

 ## Keybindings and Key Combinations explained

-**IMPROVED RIGHT CLICK** - Activate this functionality by selecting checkbox from the menu
+**IMPROVED RIGHT CLICK** - Enable this functionality by selecting checkbox from the menu
 - RIGHT CLICK ON ITEM
   - Drag and Drop Item into Mail, Trade, Auction Window
 - ALT + RIGHT CLICK ON ITEM